evidentlyai/evidently/docs/book/README.md

 Evidently is an open-source Python library for data scientists and ML engineers.

 It helps evaluate, test, and monitor the performance of ML models from validation to production.
+It works with tabular, text data and embeddings.

 # Quick Start